StevenMayher/431-2021/classes/class25/README.md

     - Optional [Lab Y](https://github.com/THOMASELOVE/431-2021/tree/main/labs/labY) (visualizing the [amplified (2021-10-16) favorite movies data set](https://github.com/THOMASELOVE/431-2021/tree/main/classes/movies#new-and-amplified-data-set) in a graph)
     - Optional [Lab Z](https://github.com/THOMASELOVE/431-2021/tree/main/labs/labZ) (building a table [with the gt package](https://gt.rstudio.com/) for the [movies data](https://github.com/THOMASELOVE/431-2021/tree/main/classes/movies#new-and-amplified-data-set))
     - Optional [Lab Regrade Request Form](https://bit.ly/431-2021-lab-regrade-requests) (see [details here](https://github.com/THOMASELOVE/431-2021/tree/main/labs#grading-errors-and-regrade-requests) and in [this section of the Syllabus](https://thomaselove.github.io/431-2021-syllabus/deliverables-assignments.html#appeal-policy---request-a-review-in-december))
+4. Your CWRU Course Evaluation for 431 is due by midnight on Wednesday December 15.
+Take it any time at https://webapps.case.edu/courseevals/, although I'd prefer that you wait to do this until **after** your project presentation.

 ## Announcements

+1. Grades and feedback on [Lab 7](https://github.com/THOMASELOVE/431-2021/tree/main/labs/lab07) are now available on the [Course Grading Roster](https://bit.ly/431-2021-grades).
+    - See above for details on the [Lab Regrade Request Form](https://bit.ly/431-2021-lab-regrade-requests) for any of Labs 1-7.
+    - We posted four nice essays written in response to Question 8 on our Shared Drive in the 431 Lab 7 Examples document.
+I encourage you to read them.
-1. Here's a list of [favorite songs of students in 431](https://github.com/THOMASELOVE/431-2021/blob/main/projectB/songs.md).
+2. Here's a list of [favorite songs of students in 431](https://github.com/THOMASELOVE/431-2021/blob/main/projectB/songs.md).
-2. Today, we're discussing (among other things) multiple imputation in R using the `mice` package.
+3. Today, we're discussing (among other things) multiple imputation in R using the `mice` package.
 You may be interested in some additional reading on this subject, especially since I don't have much to say about multiple imputation in the 431 Course Notes.
     - [Getting Started with Multiple Imputation in R](https://data.library.virginia.edu/getting-started-with-multiple-imputation-in-r/) by Aycan Katitas at the University of Virginia from 2019 is a nice starting point.
     - [mice: Multivariate Imputation by Chained Equations in R](https://www.jstatsoft.org/article/view/v045i03) by Stef van Buuren and Karin Groothuis-Oudshoorn in the *Journal of Statistical Software* is a key academic reference.
     - [How Do I perform multiple imputation using predictive mean matching in R?](https://stats.idre.ucla.edu/r/faq/how-do-i-perform-multiple-imputation-using-predictive-mean-matching-in-r/) from the UCLA Statistical Consulting group is quite helpful.